seberg/experimental_user_dtypes/README.md

+**Please see https://github.com/seberg/unitdtype for a C-only and more extensive and up to date example**

 **Crude examples using the new, experimental, DType API of NumPy**

 This repository uses the new *experimental* NumPy DType and UFunc API.